Article

 Should carry-on bags have luggage tags too?

 Yes.
-Carry-on bags can still be misplaced, gate-checked or left behind.
-A simple luggage tag on every travel bag makes it easier to identify and return.
+Carry-on bags can be gate-checked, misplaced, left behind or confused with similar bags.
+A simple tag on every travel bag makes identification easier.

 Final Thoughts